A generalization of circulant Hadamard and conference matrices: Introduction

 The two kinds of matrices described above serve as a main motivation for our paper.
 We are concerned with their common generalization, in which we allow the diagonal entries of the matrix $C$ to take an arbitrary value $d\in\mathbb{R}$.
 For the sake of convenience, we assume $d\geq0$ without loss of generality, and we exclude the trivial case $n=1$.
 The aim of our work is thus to study matrices $C$ defined by the following conditions:

 Matrices $C$ for $d=1$ and $d=0$ correspond to circulant Hadamard matrices and circulant conference matrices, respectively.
-In this paper we find all solutions of problem~\eqref{Conditions} for any value $d\geq0$ that is not an odd integer.
-The case of $d$ being odd involves the circulant Hadamard conjecture and is thus much harder; for that case we conjecture that all matrices obeying conditions~\eqref{Conditions} satisfy the relation $n=2(d+1)$.
+In this paper we find all matrices satisfying~\eqref{Conditions} for any value $d\geq0$ that is not an odd integer.
+The case of $d$ being odd involves the circulant Hadamard conjecture and is thus much harder; for that case we conjecture that all matrices obeying conditions~\eqref{Conditions} satisfy the relation $n=2d+2$.
 We verify the conjecture up to $n=50$.

 There exists another generalization of circulant Hadamard and conference matrices called circulant weighing matrices.
 A weighing matrix $W$ of order $n$ and weight $k$ is an $n\times n$ matrix having entries from the set $\{0,1,-1\}$ such that $WW^T=kI$.
 Circulant weighing matrices and their classification were studied by several authors, see works of Eades and Hain~\cite{EH}, Arasu et al.~\cite{AS,ALMNR}, Ang et al.~\cite{AAMS}.